CS196Illinois/group-6/Docs/PLAN.md

 # Projected Timeline

 ### Sprint 1
-Divide 6BG worth of data into chunks to be distributed evenly among group members.
+Divide 6BG worth of images into chunks to be distributed evenly among group members.

-Label 6BG worth of frames collected from the Quad Cam and label them using CVAT.
+Label the frames collected from the Quad Cam using CVAT.

 Example labels include: